Search by Provider Name

 WEATHERIZATION AND LEAD WORKSHOPS

-Provides workshops on basic weatherization, DIY insulation, basic lead poisoning prevention, and lead-safe home projects.
-Each income-qualified household that participates in a workshop receives a free kit of materials worth over $100.
-Each kit includes reusable vinyl storm window kits, door weatherstripping, pipe insulation, etc. For those that exceed the income guidelines, materials are available for purchase.
+Provides workshops on basic weatherization, DIY insulation, and basic lead poisoning prevention.
+Each income-qualified household that participates in a workshop receives a free kit of materials including items such as reusable vinyl storm window kits, door weatherstripping, and pipe insulation amongst others.
+For those that exceed the income guidelines, materials are available for purchase.

 In-home weatherization and small safety repairs are provided for older adults and people with disabilities.